Building the Toolbox

 Then Mom and Dad brought a Vic 20—our first personal computer—into the house.
 My sister and I used it for games, and the idea of writing stories was lost to Frogger and Radar Rat Race.
 But I wanted more power—again, not for writing, but for games—and I begged for a Commodore 64.

 I got my wish, and the computer ended up in my bedroom (much to my sister's dismay).
 I played games constantly.
+Until one night, I came home and opened up the word processor to write a story.

 It was a horror story about a group of people climbing a hill to a church, preparing to fight a demon rising from the ground.
+I don't know why I decided to write it—I just did.

 The next day, I took it to school and showed it around.
 People liked it, so I wrote more.
 The short story became a novel about teenage kids fighting monsters in a high school.